Competition for The Reconstruction of the Destroyed Palestinian Villages

 • Religious and Other Sites

 Mosques, churches, maqams, shrines, Sheikhs, welis, cemeteries in their old sites must be restored, renovated and sign posted.
-Traditional religious events such as Nabi Rubin, Nabi Mousa, must be referenced, if applicable.
-Although not religious, social or commercial sites should be considered, such as the weekly village market and the site for celebrations and meetings (saha).
+Traditional religious events such as Nabi Rubin, Nabi Mousa, Sheikh Nuran and similar, must be referenced, if applicable.
+Although may not be religious, social or commercial sites should also be considered, such as the weekly village market and the site for celebrations and meetings (midan, saha, mrah).

 • Economic Characteristics